sleepless-dao/drips-cli/application.md

 ### Overview

-- Developer tooling for facilitating project funding via Drips
-- Enabling developers to get funding for their projects via the Drips Network through a series of developer tools integrations: CLI extensions (NPM packages), SDK tutorials, and potential for further integrations (such EPNS, for closing the loop)
+Radicle CLI extension for drips.
-- We would further increase the reach and usage of Drips Network, starting with extending the Radicle CLI
+- We want to increase the reach and usage of drips.network, starting by extending the Radicle CLI.
-- After winning the Radicle sponsor prize at ETH Global hackathon, we've been discussing potential for further development with some Drips team members.
-Seeing the interest from both sides, we've decided to evaluate such grant opportunities to pursue our project further.
+- Going beyond: This extension should serve as a point of reference how to use the Drips SDK in a node.js enviroment.

 ## Team :busts_in_silhouette: